Bengali Style Shrimp Curry

 Shrimp Curry Base

-All Bengali curry bases (at least the ones I have learned from my Bengali mother) starts with a sautéed onion base.
-Warm oil in a pot and add onions and salt.
+Start by warming oil in a pot and add sliced or diced onions with a good sprinkling of salt.
 The salt helps the break down the onion by drawing out its moisture.
 Cover and cook on low heat until golden and caramelized—about 30 minutes, stirring occasionally to prevent burning.

 Then it’s time for spices—a teaspoon each or turmeric, red chili powder, and coriander powder.
 Mix the spices into the onions and let it toast in the oil; about five minutes.
 Make sure to keep the heat on low to prevent burning!
+Cooking the spices before adding any other ingredients blooms them so they release more flavor.

-Then add chopped tomatoes, mix, cover, and cook until they’re completely soft and melt into the onions.
+After that add chopped tomatoes, mix, cover, and cook until they’re completely soft and melt into the onions.
 Your base is ready!

 The Shrimp